How to Airbnb Your House| By Comments Off

 You know your space better than anyone.
 Anticipate things that might become a hassle for guests.
 Make checking in and out as easy as possible.
 This might include having a dropbox where they can leave their keys for a quick and easy checkout.
-If there are things in your home that may become bothersome, look into getting them fixed before renting.
+If things in your home may become bothersome, look into getting them fixed before renting.

 Be mindful of neighbors

 Nothing will ruin your Airbnb business as quickly as upset neighbors.
 Establish rules with your guests like “please be mindful of noise after 9 pm.”
-If late night or early morning noise may upset your neighbors, don’t take any reservations with check-ins that are during those quiet hours.
+If late-night or early-morning noise may upset your neighbors, don’t take any reservations with check-ins that are during those quiet hours.
 Vet your potential guests and read their reviews.
 If they have received negative reviews from other hosts, you may not want them staying in your Airbnb.

 Ask for & listen to reviews

 Once you’ve got all of these tips down, you’ll be ready to turn your home into an Airbnb.
 While it can all seem very complicated, once you’ve worked through the kinks of the first few reservations, you’ll be running like a well-oiled machine.
-Continue to keep these things in mind and you’ll be set for success.
+Continue to keep these things in mind, and you’ll be set for success.

 Sign up for our monthly newsletter for more tips to get the most out of your home.